kanchan0/ChatRoom_MongoDb_Socket.io/README.md

 nodemon server.js

 ### After running the server.
-Run the html file by option like open with chrome
+Open chrome or any browser and type localhost:5500/chat
 There you go,you can create multiple client and make them intereact with each other